 A new channel for lead generation

 The main advantage for B2B sellers joining marketplaces is their ability to reach a large, captivated audience.
-Marketplaces have teams dedicated to keeping up with trends and search strategies, refreshing pages regularly and optimizing content.
+Marketplaces have teams dedicated to keeping up with trends and search strategies, refreshing pages regularly and optimising content.
 When combined with the range of brands updating offers and adding or removing products, SEO gets driven up which leads to more inbound traffic.

 B2B often focuses on business retention rather than acquisition.
 Investing heavily in developing consumer loyalty is a great growth strategy.
-Despite B2Bs having a lower number of customers compared to B2C businesses, the transaction value is much higher, as customers are likely to order in bulk and are often tied into long-term contracts and subscriptions.
+Despite B2Bs having a lower number of customers compared to B2C businesses, the transaction value is much higher, as customers are likely to order in bulk and are often tied into long term contracts and subscriptions.
 “Marketplaces are actively pursuing new customers, let them supplement your marketing strategy by directing prospects to your dedicated platform.
 Follow the funnel from search to discovery, continuing the message by clearly communicating your unique proposition and focusing on engagement.”

 Whiteside added: “Becoming an expert advisor is one way for businesses to stand out from their competitors in the marketplace.
 Hone your digital engagement skills and provide support around your products and insight into the industry you operate in.
 Marketplaces may be leading the way for convenience, but B2B specialists run on trust and long-term relationships; don’t miss the chance to create a lasting business partnership that’s mutually beneficial.”